Securing name resolution in the IoT: DNS over CoAP: Conclusion and Outlook

 Our findings revealed that the performance of name resolution is primarily driven by packet sizes.
-While \ac{CoAP} has a space-efficient protocol encoding, the choice of the request method largely impacts the packet overhead and the additional \ac{CoAP} features at hand.
-FETCH was identified as the preferred method to GET and POST as it allows for block-wise transfer of queries and for caching of responses.
-Correspondingly, \ac{OSCORE} outperformed \ac{CoAPS} for protecting \ac{DoC} as it seamlessly integrates with the semantics of \ac{CoAP} and its header encoding, leading to smaller packets and lower memory usage.
-Transforming \ac{DNS} responses into a deterministic form favors the cache validation model of \ac{CoAP} and reduces bandwidth demands as well as loss rates further.
+While CoAP has a space-efficient protocol encoding, the choice of the request method largely impacts the packet overhead and the additional CoAP features at hand.
+FETCH was identified as the preferred method compared to GET and POST, because FETCH allows for block-wise transfer of queries and for caching of responses.
+Correspondingly, OSCORE outperformed CoAPS for protecting DoC as it seamlessly integrates with the semantics of CoAP and its header encoding, which reduces packet sizes and memory consumption.
+Integrating DNS TTLs with CoAP message lifetimes favors the cache validation model of CoAP and reduces bandwidth demands as well as loss rates further.

-Future work shall optimize the coding efficiency by defining a comprehensive compression scheme for \ac{DNS} messages.
-This will enfold impact by reducing fragmentation and increasing reliability in low-power and lossy regimes.
-We will also focus on a \ac{DoC} integration for mDNS protected by Group \ac{OSCORE} to enable service discovery.
+Future work shall optimize the coding efficiency by defining a comprehensive compression scheme for DNS messages.
+This will enfold impact by reducing fragmentation and by increasing reliability in low-power and lossy regimes.
+We will also focus on a DoC integration for mDNS protected by Group OSCORE to enable service discovery.

-\paragraph{Artifacts.} We make all artifacts, including implementations, configurations, and experiment results, publicly available after the double-blind review process.